 Ask your health care provider any questions you may have about how to use infliximab.

 - Infliximab may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use infliximab with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Do not receive a live vaccine (eg, measles, mumps) while you are using infliximab.
+- Do not receive a live vaccine (eg, measles, mumps) or treatment with a weakened bacteria (eg, BCG for bladder cancer) while you are using infliximab.
 Talk with your doctor before you receive any vaccine.

 - Before you use infliximab, discuss your vaccination history with your doctor to be sure that you are up to date on vaccinations.

 - Tell your doctor or dentist that you take infliximab before you receive any medical or dental care, emergency care, or surgery.